AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   - macOS Sonoma 14.4+

-    - To install or update to Sonoma 14.4+, SecureBootModel needs to disabled.
+    - To install or update to Sonoma 14.4+, SecureBootModel needs to be disabled.
     - To fix black screen on internal display for Sonoma+, adding enable-backlight-registers-alternative-fix property is necessary
     - For macOS Sonoma+, Broadcom Wi-Fi has to depend on OLCP patch to be functional.